 You’ve seen the videos.
 The impossibly deep snow flowing around pro skiers.
 Slicing through the New England-style trees with lanes as wide as a semi-truck.
 Is it really that deep?
 Or perhaps you’ve questioned if Japan is similar to North American ski resorts where you often hear people saying, “We should have been here last week.”
 As a born skeptic, I couldn’t quite believe that a place like this existed, a place so consistently and profoundly deep in snow.
-However, last winter, we had the opportunity to experience skiing Japan powder.
+However, in 2023, we had the opportunity to experience skiing Japan powder.
 The answer we found?
 All those incredible stories are absolutely true!

 Why It’s So Mysterious

-Anyone that has attempted to research skiing Japan and experiencing it will quickly notice something unique.
+Anyone that’s attempted to research skiing Japan and experiencing it will quickly notice something unique.
 The annual numbers don’t match the actual snowfall.
 Speaking to the long-time residents, those numbers aren’t that important for Japan ski areas.
 All you know is if it’s snowing and a rough estimate of how much more snow is expected.
 If anything, they UNDER REPORT how much it snowed overnight or any information on how MUCH it snowed period.
 It’s refreshing.
 It emphasizes the importance of living in the moment and not getting caught up in whether it snowed six inches or sixty.
 After all, you’re here to ski, so why not relish every minute of it?

 What I Consider A Powder Day